 When installing, ensure the fence height is comfortable; typically, 3 to 4 feet works well for deck boundaries.
 Secure the panels with stainless steel screws to prevent rust and ensure longevity.
 To make the fence feel more integrated, add planters or decorative elements that match your deck’s style, creating a seamless outdoor space.

 Recessed lighting is another stylish choice.
-Installing recessed lights into the fence creates a sleek appearance without sacrificing space.
+Installing recessed lights in the fence creates a sleek appearance without sacrificing space.
 Position them at intervals to guide pathways or focus on landscaping features nearby.

-To maintain balance between privacy and aesthetic, consider incorporating plants or climbing vines along the garden bed.
+To maintain a balance between privacy and aesthetics, consider incorporating plants or climbing vines along the garden bed.
 They can soften the look of the fence while adding natural beauty.
 Regularly check for signs of wear, especially with wood, and apply protective finishes to prolong its life.

 A horizontal fence combined with tall hedges creates a stylish and private yard.
 For this look, consider evergreen plants like Leyland cypress or Arborvitae, which grow quickly and provide year-round cover.
 Space your hedges about three to five feet apart for a dense, lush appearance.